-Rat Eradication on Four Uninhabited Aleutian Islands
+Rat Eradication on Four Aleutian Islands

-The U.S. Fish and Wildlife Service is conducting an Environmental Impact Statement (EIS) for rat eradication on four uninhabited Aleutian Islands, including Great Sitkin, Amchitka, Kiska and Attu Islands.
+The U.S. Fish and Wildlife Service is conducting an Environmental Impact Statement (EIS) for rat eradication on four Aleutian Islands, including Great Sitkin, Amchitka, Kiska and Attu Islands.

-Rat Eradication on Four Uninhabited Aleutian Islands
+Rat Eradication on Four Aleutian Islands

 A Refuge for People and Wildlife